Asian Fashion

 The áo dài is a Vietnamese national costume, now most commonly worn by women.

-is pronounced in the North and in the South. Áo classifies the item as a piece of clothing.
+In its current form, it is a tight-fitting silk tunic worn over pantaloons.
+The word is pronounced in the North and in the South. Áo classifies the item as a piece of clothing.
 Dài means "long".
 The word "ao dai" was originally applied to the outfit worn at the court of the Nguyễn Lords at Huế in the 18th century.
 This outfit evolved into the áo ngũ thân, a five-paneled aristocratic gown worn in the 19th and early 20th centuries.
+Inspired by Paris fashions, Nguyễn Cát Tường and other artists associated with Hanoi University redesigned the ngũ thân as a modern dress in the 1920s and 1930s.

 The updated look was promoted by the artists and magazines of Tự Lực văn đoàn as a national costume for the modern era.
 In the 1950s, Saigon designers tightened the fit to produce the version worn by Vietnamese